thesheps/trunk-based-dev/PITCHME.md

 Note:

+Following TBD we're going to be coordinating code between developers more frequently.
+There are different ways to manage this.

 - The question of merge/rebase is a question of maintaining commit context or favouring a linear timeline.
-- When working with trunk-based development the "context" of short-lived branches and merge history is largely redundant, but this should be at the discretion of the team.
+- When working with trunk-based development the "context" of short-lived branches and merge history is largely redundant, but this should be at the discretion of the team and something we should discuss.

 ---